teo-tsirpanis/Farkle/docsrc/content/quickstart-csharp.md

 ---

 So, I hope you enjoyed this little tutorial.
-If you did, don't forget to give Farkle a try, and maybe you feel especially eager to parse some strings today, and want to hit the star button as well.
+If you did, don't forget to give Farkle a try, and maybe you feel especially eager to parse some strings with C# today, and want to hit the star button as well.
 I hope that all of you have a wonderful day, and to see you soon.
 Goodbye!

 [quickstart-fsharp]: quickstart.html
 [paket]: https://fsprojects.github.io/Paket/